RIYANSHGARG/winter-of-contributing/Web_Development/FrontEnd/Introduction_to_HTML.md

 # Introduction To HTML

-HTML stands for hyper text markup language
+HTML stands for hyper text markup language.

 It is used for creating web pages.